net-lisias-kspu/ContractConfigurator/How-To.md

 ## Creating a new contract

-To create new contracts create a new .cfg file in your mod's directory (or if you're creating a new mod, create a new sub-directory under GameData).
-The file name can be anything you choose.
+To create new contracts create a new .cfg file in your mod's directory.
+If you're creating a new mod, then just create a sub-directory under GameData for the .cfg file(s) to live.
+If you are creating a *Contract Pack* (a mod that only contains Contract Configurator contracts), then it is suggested that you place your mod's directory as a subdirectory under GameData/ContractPacks/ instead.

+The file name for the .cfg files can be anything (although it must end in .cfg).
 In the file, create a CONTRACT_TYPE node, like this:

     CONTRACT_TYPE
     {
     }

 And then start adding to it!
 See the [[Contract Type|Contract-Type]] page for the full syntax.
 Or if you want to look at some examples, check out the [test directory](https://github.com/jrossignol/ContractConfigurator/tree/master/test).
+One file may contain one or more of these CONTRACT_TYPE nodes - it's up to you to decide what the best way to organize it for you is.

+## Turning on debug

+To turn on debug, copy the GameData/ContractConfigurator/ContractConfigurator.cfg.default file to ContractConfigurator.cfg.
+Then edit the file and change logLevel = INFO to logLevel = DEBUG.
+This will spit out some additional useful information when loading contracts, as well as adding a pop-up notification saying how many contracts loaded (and how many were attempted).

 ## Testing a contract